jermnelson/urls-rdf-apps/pages/seo-aware.md

 ontology to further describe the institutions.

 ## Conclusions
-*   The more I develop applications, starting with human recognizable, canonical URLs has trade-offs but I'm more often supporting search engine optimizations
+*   Starting with human recognizable, canonical
+    URLs has trade-offs but more inclined to support search engine optimizations especially for public-facing applications
-*   Speak
+*   Mixing UUID, MARC-based URLs, and SEO URLs is more typical as we build the relationships linking our resources to external bodies and (hopefully) other semantic web applications linking to our published resources

 [DJGO]: https://www.djangoproject.com/
 [REF2]: https://www.w3.org/Provider/Style/URI